NeVRo-study/NeVRo/README.md

-<h1>Neuro VR Rollercoasters – NeVRo</h1>
+<h1>Neuro VR roller coasters – NeVRo</h1>

+![NeVRo](./.NeVRoCover.png)

 <h2>Decoding subjective emotional arousal from EEG during an immersive Virtual Reality experience</h2>

-![NeVRo](./.NeVRoCover.png)

 *This is a rough outline.
 A more detailed description will come soon.
 Please see the publications for the specific models linked in the corresponding sections.*